freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-34.english.md

 ## Description
 <section id='description'>

-Use the `call` function on the selection and pass it the `xAxis` variable this time.
+Use the `call` function to draw the x-axis onto the SVG like you did for the y-axis.
 </section>

 ## Instructions